joemcbride/cqrs-js/slides.md

 # CQRS
 * Command Query Responsibility Segregation
 * A pattern for separating read and write operations
-* Separation of concerns is the key motivation
+* Key motivation is separation of concerns

 ---